Transport Network inside the Body

 Loss of sleep –

-Staying up late at night strains your body enormously.
-When you are exposed to light at night, it dramatically affects your body’s production of melatonin, a hormone secreted by the pineal gland in the brain primarily during sleep.
+Staying up late at night strains the body enormously.
+Exposure to light at night dramatically affects body’s production of melatonin, a hormone secreted by the pineal gland in the brain primarily during sleep.
 Exposure to light when melatonin secretion is highest [1AM – 2 AM] is particularly harmful and it raises blood pressure levels.